 The idea is madly in the wind.
-This involves using the jet stream that blows between 4 500 meters and 15 000 altitude meters, all around the globe, to generate electricity by means of flying wind turbines.
-In the manner of a kite, they will be stowed on the ground by a Vectran ultra-resistant cable surrounded by two aluminum wires that will carry a current of 20 000 volts to a station on the ground.
+This involves using the jet stream which blows between 4 meters and 500 meters in altitude, all around the globe, to produce electricity by means of flying wind turbines.
+Like a kite, they will be secured to the ground by an ultra-resistant Vectran cable surrounded by two aluminum wires which will carry a current of 15 volts to a ground station.

-The inventor of the concept, Bryan Robert, of the Sydney University of Technology, plans to equip each wind turbine with four 40 rotors meters in length made of very light materials.
-They will first serve as a propeller to bring the craft to the desired altitude, then the blades will begin to rotate alone, driven by the jet stream.
-Bryan Robert has calculated that an 600 wind farm of these 20 megawatts each could power two Chicago.
-After testing models, he joined three other engineers to create a California start-up called Sky WindPower.
-They plan to manufacture within two years a prototype 200 kilowatts, provided they find the 4 million dollars they lack.
+Concept inventor Bryan Robert of Sydney University of Technology plans to equip each wind turbine with four 40-meter-long rotors made of very lightweight materials.
+They will first serve as a propeller to bring the machine to the desired altitude, then the blades will begin to turn on their own, moved by the jet stream.
+Bryan Robert calculated that a wind farm of 600 of these machines with a power of 20 megawatts each could power two Chicago.
+After testing models, he joined forces with three other engineers to create a start-up in California called Sky WindPower.
+They plan to manufacture a 200 kilowatt prototype within two years, provided they find the $ 4 million they need.

-Problem: these flying wind turbines could be obstacles for the planes, but the inventor replies that there are about fifteen balloons in the upper atmosphere without having ever been deplored of an accident
+Problem: these flying wind turbines could constitute obstacles for planes, but the inventor retorts that there are about fifteen balloons in the upper atmosphere without any accident having ever been deplored.